Active Learning and CSI Acquisition for mmWave Initial Alignment: Active Learning and Hierarchical Posterior Matching

-\end{definition} We note that, given sufficiently large number of antennas, one can increase the resolution $1\slash\delta$ and decrease the error prob $\epsilon$ by increasing the time of sample collection $\tau$ or equivalently by prolonging the initial access phase.
-In other words the effectiveness of an initial access algorithm shall also be measured by the expected number of samples $\tau_{\epsilon,\delta}$ necessary to ensure a resolution $1\slash\delta$ and error probability $\epsilon$.
+\end{definition} We note that, given a sufficiently large number of antennas, one can increase the resolution $1\slash\delta$ and decrease the error probability $\epsilon$ by increasing the time of sample collection $\tau$, or equivalently, by prolonging the initial access phase.
+In other words, the effectiveness of an initial access algorithm shall also be measured by the expected number of samples $\tau_{\epsilon,\delta}$ necessary to ensure a resolution $1\slash\delta$ and error probability $\epsilon$.
 From an information theoretic viewpoint, one can think of a family of sequential adaptive initial access schemes that achieves acquisition rate $R$ and reliability $E$: \begin{definition} Under Assumption~\ref{singlepath_alpha}, a family of sequential adaptive initial access schemes achieves acquisition rate-reliability (R,E) if and only if

-\end{definition} \begin{remark} The final beamforming vector (hence the quality of the established link) is determined by both the target resolution and the error $(\delta,\epsilon)$, written as ${\hat{\*w}(z_{1:\tau},\*w_{1:\tau},\epsilon,\delta)}$.
-Given a total communication time frame $T$, the expected data transmission rate, under the final beamforming vector $\hat{\*w}$, is given as
+\end{definition} \begin{remark} The final beamforming vector (hence the quality of the established link) is determined by both the target resolution and the error $(\delta,\epsilon)$, and is written as ${\hat{\*w}(z_{1:\tau},\*w_{1:\tau},\epsilon,\delta)}$.
+Given a total communication time frame $T$, the expected spectral efficiency, under the final beamforming vector $\hat{\*w}$, is given as

 and is an important performance metric from a system point of view.
-This performance metric, however, requires a further system optimization over the length of the initial access phase, $\tau$, and the length of the communication phase, $T$, which is not the main focus of this paper.
+This performance metric, however, requires a further system optimization over the length of the initial access phase, $\tau$, and the length of the communication phase, $T$, which is outside the scope of this paper.
 Therefore, in our analysis we focus on the parameters $\epsilon$ and $\delta$.
-For a better and practical comparison of different initial beam search algorithms, the system performance of (\ref{eq:data_rate}) is also evaluated in the numerical simulations for some nominal choice of $\tau$ and $T$. \end{remark}
+For a comparison of different initial beam search algorithms, the system performance of (\ref{eq:data_rate}) is also evaluated in the numerical simulations for some nominal choice of $\tau$ and $T$. \end{remark}